-- 94 Five areas of Japanese knotweed, a species listed on the Third Schedule of the (Birds and Natural Habitats) Regulations, are present within, or in close proximity to, the Proposed Scheme.
-In the absence of mitigation, there is potential for this species to spread or be introduced, during construction and / or routine maintenance / management works, to terrestrial and habitat areas in European sites downstream in Dublin Bay (i.e., North Dublin Bay SAC, South Dublin Bay SAC, North Bull Island SPA and South Dublin Bay and River Tolka Estuary SPA).
+Six areas of Japanese knotweed, a species listed on the Third Schedule of the (Birds and Natural Habitats) Regulations 2011), are present within, or in close proximity to, the Proposed Scheme.
+Four of these areas of Japanese knotweed were recorded in an area of scrub and unmanaged grassland between the R134 New Nangor Road and Killeen Road.
+Construction Compound TC10 is proposed in this area.
+In the absence of mitigation, there is potential for this species to spread or be introduced, during construction and / or routine maintenance / management works, to terrestrial habitat areas in European sites downstream in Dublin Bay (i.e., North Dublin Bay SAC, South Dublin Bay SAC, North Bull Island SPA and South Dublin Bay and River Tolka Estuary SPA).
 These in turn may result in the degradation of the existing habitats, in particular those habitats not permanently or regularly inundated by seawater, potentially outcompeting other native species and affecting species compositive and physical structure of the habitat.
-Therefore, it is possible that the spread / introduction of non-native invasive species could undermine the conservation objectives of these European sites. - 95 It is not considered possible that the listed non-native invasive species could spread to European sites that are located a considerable distance from the outfall locations of the River Camac, Grand Canal, River Liffey, Liffey Estuary Upper and Liffey Estuary Lower and separated by a large marine waterbody (i.e. Howth Head SAC, Howth Head Coast SPA, Rockabill to Dalkey Island SAC, Lambay Island SAC, Ireland's Eye SPA, The Murrough SPA and Dalkey Islands SPA). - 96 As the Proposed Scheme has the potential to result in habitat degradation of the Qualifying / Special Conservation Interest species of European sites as the result of the spread of non-native invasive species, there is the potential for in combination effects to occur in association with other activities / plans / projects.
+Therefore, it is possible that the spread / introduction of non-native invasive species could undermine the conservation objectives of these European sites.

+It is not considered possible that the listed non-native invasive species could spread to European sites that are located a considerable distance from the outfall locations of the River Camac, Poddle River, Grand Canal, Liffey Estuary Upper and Liffey Estuary Lower and separated by a large marine waterbody (i.e. Howth Head SAC, Howth Head Coast SPA, Rockabill to Dalkey Island SAC, Lambay Island SAC, Ireland's Eye SPA, The Murrough SPA and Dalkey Islands SPA).

+As the Proposed Scheme has the potential to result in habitat degradation of the Qualifying / Special Conservation Interest species of European sites as the result of the spread of non-native invasive species, there is the potential for in combination effects to occur in association with other activities / plans / projects.